serverdensity/mendedstring/README.md

 serverdensity/mendedstring
 ==========================

-A PHP class for detecting unicode strings with single byte encoded UTF-8 characters in them, for example like those created by using PHP's `utf8_encode()` function on a string with non-ASCII characters in it and then saving to a data source that supports full UTF-8 encoding, like MongoDB.
+*MendedString* is a PHP class for detecting unicode strings with single byte encoded UTF-8 characters in them, for example like those created by using PHP's `utf8_encode()` function on a string with non-ASCII characters in it and then saving to a data source that supports full UTF-8 encoding, like MongoDB.